SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/run-app-locally.md

-# Run application locally
+# Run the Application Locally

 ## Introduction

-Before you deploy the application in SAP BTP, you can run the CAP application locally to test and ensure that your code changes are working.
+Before you deploy the application on SAP BTP, you can run the CAP application locally to test and ensure that your code changes are working.

 ## Procedure